 An FHA loan is a type of government insured mortgage.
-FHA loans do not require a large downpayment and have many advantages over conventional loans.
-Begin your free FHA loan approval now and apply for a rebate of up to 2.75% ($28,000 maximum) of the loan amount.
+FHA loans do not normally require a large downpayment and may have many advantages over conventional loans.
+Begin your free FHA loan approval now and apply for a lender rebate of up to 2.75% ($28,000 maximum) of the loan amount.

 Call 877-432-LOAN (877-432-5626) today!